Corporate Governance Statement

 Conflict of Interest

 Directors must keep the Board advised, on an ongoing basis, of any interest that could potentially conflict with those of the Company.
 Where the Board believes that significant conflict exits, the Director concerned does not receive the relevant Board papers and is not present at the meeting whilst the item is considered.
-Details of the Director – related entity transactions with the Company are set out in Notes to the Annual Financial Report.
+Details of any director–related entity transactions with the Company are set out in notes to the relevant Annual Financial Report.

 Policies, Principles and Charters (click on the links below for details)